Table of Contents:

 Our distance learning course, GEN ST 350, will still be offered.
 We are advising academic departments to continue to offer their internship courses even if students will work remotely for their internships.
 Some UW Schools and Colleges are strongly recommending that students complete all experiential learning opportunities remotely.
 If you haven’t heard from your department yet regarding the course, reach out to your academic adviser or faculty sponsor to confirm that your internship course is still being held and that a remote internship experience would still qualify.

-How should I talk about a cancelled summer internship on my resume, cover letter, or in interviews?
+How should I talk about a cancelled internship on my resume, cover letter, or in interviews?

-If your internship was cancelled for the summer we want to acknowledge that this situation is frustrating and disappointing.
+If your internship was cancelled we want to acknowledge that this situation is frustrating and disappointing.
 While we don’t recommend listing a cancelled internship explicitly as experience you’ve earned, below are ideas for how to acknowledge a cancelled internship in your application materials.

-Applying for other opportunities this summer?
-We recommend listing a cancelled internship towards the end of your summary of qualifications.
+Consider adding a cancelled internship towards the end of your summary of qualifications (if you wish to have one).
 Given that the cancelled internship was happening in the future, we do not recommend listing it in your experience section.

 Independent Study & Projects – Summer 2020 *Completed in place of cancelled at XYZ Company due to COVID-19

 -Completed Java Basics and HTML intermediate courses through LinkedIn Learning

 -Developed website to compile sample work here: samplewebsite.com